StewartLynch/MyWorkouts/README.md

 # MyWorkouts - Calendar Tally Video

+## Development Branch

 ![mac128](Images/mac128.png)

-This is the starter project branch for the video on creating a calendar that will display a tally count on days where workouts occurred.
+This is the development branch for the Calendar Tally Video.
+Code here may be incomplete or incorrect.

+DO NOT CLONE

 If you want to support my work, you can - </br>